maccradar/sherpa-com-mediator/doc/Integration.md

 - confirmation that the TST is distributed
 - Release the first version of the proxy
 - Release the first version of the world model

+### BUGS

+- payload in envelope is not a char *, so gossip_proxy.c do not work since it trie to unpack to the wrong structure.